Junsume/Bharat-Intern/README.md

 This model predicts the prices of houses based on various features such as area, number of bedrooms, number of bathrooms, etc. It utilizes a regression algorithm to predict continuous values.

 ### Dataset
-The dataset used for training and testing this model can be found in the `house_price_dataset.csv` file.
+The dataset used for training and testing this model can be found in the `housing.csv` file.

 ### Implementation
-The House Price Prediction model is implemented in the `house_price_prediction.ipynb` Jupyter Notebook.
+The House Price Prediction model is implemented in the `house_price_pred.ipynb` Jupyter Notebook.
 It includes data preprocessing, model training, evaluation, and prediction.

 ## Iris Classification Model